zhliau/fika-headless-docker/README.md

 ### Requirements
 - An SPT backend server running somewhere reachable by your docker host.
 Best if running on the same host.
+  - You can use my other docker image for running SPT server + Fika: [fika-spt-server-docker](https://github.com/zhliau/fika-spt-server-docker)
 - A host with a CPU capable of running EFT+SPT.
 This will be a disaster running on something like a Pi since the dedicated client is a full fledged client that will run all of the AI and raid logic.
 - A directory on your host containing a **working copy of the FIKA SPT Client**.
   - This is the folder including the `BepInEx` folder with all your plugins, and the `EscapeFromTarkov.exe` binary.
 You can copy your working install from wherever you normally run your Fika client.